 Citi is a CreditCards.com advertising partner.If you’re looking for a travel rewards card that offers a lot of value in the first year, the Citi Premier Card is a great way to go.
 In addition to a generous triple point bonus on travel purchases, the Premier card has recently increased its sign-up bonus and currently offers one of the best bonuses for a card in its class: 60,000 points for spending $4,000 in the first three months of card ownership.
 Thanks to the card’s 25 percent bonus for redemptions made through its travel portal and list of travel partners you can transfer points to, you can stretch that sign-up bonus a long way.

-Along with a 50,000-point bonus, the Citi ThankYou Premier card allows cardholders to earn rewards on every purchase and offers a variety of perks, including a 25 percent higher redemption value on travel.
+Along with a 60,000-point bonus, the Citi Premier card allows cardholders to earn rewards on every purchase and offers a variety of perks, including a 25 percent higher redemption value on travel.

-Keep in mind, though, that the benefits come with a price tag: After the first year, cardholders will be charged an annual fee of $95.
+These benefits do come with a price tag, though: cardholders will be charged an annual fee of $95.
 However, the card’s yearly value more than makes up for its annual fee each year.

-The 50,000-point bonus is the highest sign-up bonus offered by the Citi ThankYou Premier card.
-As you can see from the table below, the card has a history of toggling between a 30,000-point and 50,000-point sign-up bonus.
+As you can see from the table below, the card has a history of toggling between a 30,000-point and 60,000-point sign-up bonus.
 The card has even offered no sign-up bonus in the past.